lucasgautheron/ChildRecordsR/README.md

 ## testing

-### With git and r studio install

-If you want to test the firsts functions please use the testbench.R fil, do not change this file.
-Use playground.R to test what you want.

-### R install

-For every function you could use the help in R and Rstudio you can download this file : (https://github.com/LAAC-LSCP/ChildRecordsR/blob/Rpackage/testbench.R)
+for any installation type For you could use the help in R and Rstudio and you can download this file : (https://github.com/LAAC-LSCP/ChildRecordsR/blob/develop/testbench.R). this will provide you basic function available. (sometime annotators may be call raters or *vice versa*)

 ---

 ## What it can do

  - Checking referenced file in the childrecording folder and meta (try to mess it to check)
  - retrieve file and provide "True" onset and offset
  - If date_iso and time_start are provided then it gives the real date and hour of the ratting line (useful if you want to look at the file by year/day/hours)
  - formatting data to future reliability test (0 = silence, 1=child, 2=FEM, 3=MAL, 4=OCHI, NA=overlap)
  - You can choose the granulation of the cut, by default it is 0.100 second
- - Search function tu provide common windows of annotations
+ - The search function provide common windows of annotations

 ---

 ## Need to implementation

  - A summary method to provide reliability of ratter is not implemented
  - The code could be refine.